josefigueredo/ckad-study-guide/01_Core_concepts/01_02_get_shell.md

----
-reviewers:
-- caesarxuchao
-- mikedanese
-title: Get a Shell to a Running Container
-content_template: templates/task
----

-This page shows how to use `kubectl exec` to get a shell to a running Container.

 ## Getting a shell to a Container

 In this exercise, you create a Pod that has one Container.
 The Container